Parasitic Horsehair Worms: Facts, Life Cycle, and Effects

 Horsehair worms are not the only parasite known to control their host's behaviour.
 A particular fungus is able to infect and control the action of a so-called "zombie" ant in order to help the release of fungal spores, for example.
 The emerald cockroach wasp, or jewel wasp, stings a specific part of a cockroach's brain without killing the animal.
 This causes the cockroach to change its behaviour.
 The wasp is able to grab hold of an antenna and pull the cockroach into the wasp's burrow.
 The wasp then deposits an egg on top of the cockroach.
 The larval wasp gradually consumes the living animal.

-Horsehair worms occasionally enter the human body when water or food contaminated by the worms is swallowed.
-In humans, the animals stay in the digestive tract and don't migrate further into the body.
-They are released from the tract in the feces or by vomiting.
+Horsehair worms occasionally enter the human body when water or food contaminated by the animals is swallowed.
+In humans, the animals pass through the digestive tract and don't migrate into the body.
+They are released from the digestive tract in the feces or by vomiting.
+As the quote above says, they don't cause infections in humans—that is, they don't stay in the body and cause disease.

 There is still a lot that is unknown about horsehair worms.
 Perhaps because they don't have a major effect on our lives, they are not as well studied as might be expected.
 I think they are intriguing animals that deserve more attention.
 This is not only because they are interesting.
-An understanding of other animals—even much simpler ones than us—can sometimes help scientists understand an aspect of human biology better.
+Studying the physiology of other animals—even much simpler ones than us—can sometimes help scientists improve their knowledge of human biology.

-Pest management notes from the University of California
+- Pest management notes related to horsehair worms from University of California Integrated Pest Management

 Questions & Answers